Unity-Environmental-University/LXD-Documentation/Writerside/topics/How-To-Build.md

 # How To Build

-How to build the Documentation, and publish it.
+How to build the Documentation and publish it.

-We will cover how to Publish your changes and have it automatically deploy to the [Documentation Site](https://unity-environmental-university.github.io/LXD-Documentation/)
+We will cover how to Publish your changes and have it automatically deployed to the [Documentation Site](https://unity-environmental-university.github.io/LXD-Documentation/)

 ## Before you start